Undergraduate degree course/programme Chemistry with Business Management BSc F1N1

 - Required subjects and grades:

-- and Critical Thinking and Use of Maths are not accepted.
+General Studies, Critical Thinking and Use of Maths are not accepted.

 The decision to remain on (for MSci-registered students) or transfer to (an option for BSc-registered students) an MSci programme is made at the end of Year 2 and is based on your Year 2 mark.